 Postdoctoral Field Based Research Methodology Training

-The Postdoctoral Field Based Research Methodology Training Program at Vanderbilt University provides training for fellows interested in increasing their statistics, measurement, and experimental design skills in the context of field-based randomized control trials.
-Participants in this program work with faculty on research projects focused on: developing a portable, valid measure of self-regulation in young children; developing a measure of science emphasis in classrooms; identifying promising interventions that work through the use of meta-analyses of randomized control trials examining the effectiveness of interventions for children and families; and evaluating mathematics instructional practices and pre-K programs being delivered at scale.
-Through this program, fellows audit selected courses, work with mentors on design and analysis issues, and write publications and grant proposals.
+The Postdoctoral Field Based Research Methodology Training Program at Vanderbilt University trained fellows to develop their statistics, measurement, and experimental design skills in the context of field-based randomized control trials.
+Fellows worked with faculty on research projects focused on measures of self-regulation in young children and on science learning, identifying promising interventions, and evaluating mathematics instructional practices and pre-K programs.
+Through this program, fellows audited selected courses, worked with mentors on design and analysis issues, and wrote publications and grant proposals.

 Journal article, monograph, or newsletter